 Roger is a service for children whose parents work irregular hours and thus suffer from inconsistent sleep schedules.
 Roger releases a pre-recorded bedtime story every night at a specified time and gives children an incentive to get to bed on their own.

-User research, problem definition, UX/UI design, industrial design.
+User research, problem definition, UX/UI design, industrial design, art direction.

 This project took place over 3 months between January and March, 2019

 Irregular sleep contributes to disparities in children's health, school, and behavioral outcomes, but parents working non-standard shifts have trouble implementing a rigid bedtime routine.

 This product aims to get children to bed on time, especially when parents aren't around.
 Ultimately, the goal is to create consistency and predictability in children's daily routines—an outcome that relieves parental stress and improves children's health, behaviour, and cognitive development.